MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

     :::image type="content" alt-text="Screenshot that shows how to enable the OS migration UEFI setting on Surface Hub 2S." source="images/enable-hub-os-migration.png":::

-4. Insert a USB drive into your PC.
+4. Insert your first USB drive into your PC.
 This drive will be formatted, and all files on it will be erased.
 Select **Create** to build the SEMM package.

     :::image type="content" alt-text="Screenshot that shows creation of SEMM package for Surface Hub 2S." source="images/create-hub-semm-package.png":::